-4. Analyze one holiday three of the following perspectives,
+4. Analyze one holiday from three of the following frameworks: Theology, Cutlture, and Economics.

 5. Analyze the most common traditions around a given holiday based on a given perspective.
 That is, state the holiday (e.g., Thanksgiving or New Year’s Eve) and perspective (historical or economic), then analyze the given customs based on that perspective.
 Bonus: suggest which customs should be preserved, which should be eliminated, and which should be revised or replaced and why.

 5. What role does customs and traditions play in both holidays and American culture?
 Are they a good thing?
 Has that answer changed over time?
 What should change over time and what should not.
 Bonus points: Use Shirley Jackson’s ‘The Lottery’ to defend your response.

 5. Many people disagree about religion, consumerism, the ‘true meaning’ of the holidays, etc. Whose perspective about ‘the holidays’ is valid and why?

 6. What are the ‘parts’ of the holidays?
 Analyze them from a given perspective.
 Factors could include culture, chronology, geography, weather, economics, color, light, sound, food, etc. Be specific and give concrete examples.